oplS17projects/Rack-Man/MOHAMMED_NAYEEM.md

 This project is a resemblance of the classic game "Pac-Man".
 The game was written in Racket using many different libraries.

-The goal of the game is to collect all of the pellets and avoid being eaten by the ghost.
+The goal of the game is to collect all the pellets and avoid being eaten by the ghost.

 # Libraries Used